 The SS officers who worked at the Nazi concentration camp at Birkenau (the death camp of Auschwitz) apparently favored the music of Beethoven, Schumann, Chopin, Strauss and other composers: They forced 54 women musicians to perform it for them and for their fellow Jews and other captives during forced work details and prisoner load-ins onto trains bound for the crematoria.
 Following the Liberation, these women (who all survived, except their conductor, who is believed to have died of food poisoning) cited their orchestra membership as lifesaving.

 Woodstock’s Ars Choralis is celebrating its 50th anniversary year this year.
 The not-for-profit choral group of countywide members will perform “Music in Desperate Times: Remembering the Women’s Orchestra of Birkenau” this weekend in Woodstock and Poughkeepsie.
 The choral and orchestral program is interspersed with the writings of women who lived in Nazi concentration camps.
-Though conductor Barbara Pickhardt acknowledges that it’s impossible to comprehend fully what these women endured, the concert offers a rare opportunity to absorb the power of their remarkable resilience.
-And, she believes, audiences will be uplifted and inspired by their courage.
+Though conductor Barbara Pickhardt acknowledges that it’s impossible to comprehend fully what these women endured, the concert offers a rare opportunity to absorb the power of their remarkable resilience through the reverberations of their voices passing through the best microphone technology has to offer.
+She believes, audiences will be uplifted and inspired by their courage.

 Pickhardt first heard of the Birkenau orchestra in the mid-1990s, and has since devoted herself to research, development and presentation of this concert program.
 Many Ars Choralis members have performed “Music in Desperate Times” in one of eight previous concerts, including programs at St. John the Divine in New York and in Germany.
 Even so, an emotional journey ensues, alongside practicing the proper notes and rehearsing to come in on cue at the right moments.